 As one of the biggest cities in the Okanagan, Kelowna is a trending tourist destination.
 It's known for its beautiful lakes and scenery.
 Due to the range of activities available, Kelowna is one of the best long weekend trips from Vancouver.

 As the heart of BC's wine country, you'll discover an array of Okanagan vineyards and wineries here.
 Winery tours and tastings are the big things to do when visiting Kelowna.
 There are several to choose from, including small boutique wineries and larger Italian-style estates.
 Most wineries are closely located, making multiple stops easy.

-Osoyoos is located south of Kelowna and is just 2 km from the Canada-US border.
+Osoyoos is located south of Kelowna and is just two kilometres from the Canada-US border.
 It's a great additional stop during a trip to Kelowna, Kamloops, and or Naramata.
 Osoyoos is a particularly interesting location to visit as it's Canada's only arid desert.

 Galiano Island, BC

-I recommend hiking up Mount Galiano is highly recommended.
+Hiking up Mount Galiano is highly recommended.
 You'll get to enjoy amazing views of Vancouver Island and the surrounding area.
-Then, visit Sturdies Bay for shops and art galleries, and to eat at one of the many cafes and restaurants.
+After doing that, visit Sturdies Bay, where you can explore shops and art galleries and eat at one of the many cafes and restaurants.
 Going by car is also recommended as some attractions are far apart.
 This will allow you to enjoy the beautiful ocean drives, too.

 Salt Spring Island, BC

 The main town on the island is Ganges, which features independent shops, restaurants, and art galleries.
 As it overlooks the marina, you'll experience beautiful views during the day and night.
 Ganges is also home to the famous Salt Spring Saturday Market.
 Running April through October, you can purchase local art, jewelry, produce, and more.